What defenses are available to challenge the legal enforceability of an SBA Note and Personal Guarantee?

 A guarantee agreement may also be discharged where the purpose or value of the agreement has destroyed the value of performance for all parties involved, thus causing a frustration of purpose of the agreement.

-If you need help with an SBA debt or have received a Notice of Intent to Initiate Administrative Wage Garnishment proceedings from the Treasury Department’s Bureau of Fiscal Service, contact us today for a free initial case evaluation at 1-888-756-9969
+If you need help with an SBA debt or have received a Notice of Intent to Initiate Administrative Wage Garnishment proceedings from the Treasury Department’s Bureau of Fiscal Service, contact us today for a case evaluation at 1-888-756-9969

 We can analyze your prospects for an SBA offer in compromise, help neutralize Treasury’s aggressive collection demands and defend you against an Administrative Wage Garnishment before a Hearing Official.